Updated October 2017.

 Once you have confirmed that your pet has fleas, proper flea removal and extermination measures must be taken to remove the fleas from your home and your pet.
 The Pest Control Technology (PCT) Technician’s Handbook describes flea removal as a three-step process that involves sanitation, extermination, and veterinary care.

 The first step in the flea removal process is sanitation of the home.
-Flea removal professionals suggest that the entire house be cleaned and vacuumed as thoroughly as possible before extermination.
+Flea removal professionals suggest that the entire house is cleaned and vacuumed as thoroughly as possible before extermination.
 However, this can be a daunting task, so keep in mind that it is most important to focus on high traffic areas.
 Pay special attention to carpeting, floors, furniture, pet bedding, and other low-lying areas in your house, as these spots are known to harbor fleas.
 Vacuuming removes lingering adult fleas and will cause flea pupae to emerge from their cocoons, making them susceptible to flea removal treatment.

 Next, insecticide must be applied to the infested home to exterminate fleas in all stages of development.
 While there are quite a few flea removal products on the market, it is best to rely on a pest management professional for this step.
 Having a flea removal specialist assess your home and use professional extermination techniques helps guarantee that the flea infestation will be thoroughly eliminated.

-Lastly, the infested animal must receive immediate veterinary attention.
+The infested animal must receive immediate veterinary attention.
 Flea removal will not be successful unless the fleas have been directly eliminated from the animal.
 Talk with your vet about which flea removal treatment is best for your pet.

 Once the treatment has been fully completed, you will be expected to vacuum floors and carpets daily for 2-3 weeks in order to help control a possible population resurgence of fleas.
-This is common, and happens when eggs that weren’t previously exposed to the insecticide begin to hatch and go through their normal life cycle.
+This is common and happens when eggs that weren’t previously exposed to the insecticide begin to hatch and go through their normal life cycle.
 However, because of their exposure to residual pesticides, they won’t be able to reproduce and will likely die within days.
 Keep in mind that total flea elimination can take up to 4 weeks, so be patient.